SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/dev-admin.md

 ### Manage properties of container types

 Using PowerShell cmdlets, the developer administrator can change the properties of container types, both standard and trial.
-The following commands can be used to change the properties SharePoint Embedded applications created on the developer admin’s tenant:
+The following commands can be used to change the properties of SharePoint Embedded applications created on the developer admin’s tenant:

 ```powershell
 Set-SPOContainerType -ContainerTypeId <ContainerTypeId>